 - Items missing at the end of the school year will be marked as lost and then removed from the system after the summer.
 Patrons are charged the cost of lost materials, plus a processing fee.

 - The library accepts donations of new books (as long as they meet our acquisition guidelines).

-- Used books in good condition may be evaluated and accepted in accordance with our acquisition guidelines.
+- Used books in good condition may be evaluated by the School Committee and accepted in accordance with our acquisition guidelines.